viamrobotics/docs/docs/mobility/motion/_index.md

   - `reference_frame`: Specifies the name of the frame which will be added to the frame system.

   When `supplemental_transforms` are provided, a frame system is created within the context of the `GetPose` function.
-  This new frame system builds off the robot's frame system and incorporates the `Transform`s provided.
+  This new frame system builds off the machine's frame system and incorporates the `Transform`s provided.
   If the result of adding the `Transform`s results in a disconnected frame system, an error is thrown.

 - `extra` (Mapping[str, Any]) (_optional_): A generic struct, containing extra options to pass to the underlying RPC call.